School of Criminal Justice, Leadership and Sociology

 - Criminal Justice | Master of Professional Studies (Criminal Justice)

-- Leadership Studies | Master Of Professional Studies (Organizational Leadership)
+- Leadership Studies | Master of Professional Studies (Organizational Leadership)

 - Leadership | Master of Business Administration (Leadership Studies)